What We Do

 Upon graduating from Cornell in 1989, Karl, along with graduate student Ray Zimmerman and a few others, began a small ‘intentional Christian community’ at 201 Stewart Ave.
 The community was characterized by daily prayer, community meals, and ‘living simply.’
 This was not the first such community at Cornell…learn more about our story

 We recently purchased the house next door to the men’s facility to be the new women’s residence and built a beautiful patio between the houses to create a unified living-learning campus.
-We look forward to completing necessary renovations for both houses over the next year and celebrating with a dedication weekend on October 4-5, 2019!
-Interested in what else we have in store?
+We look forward to completing renovations over the next year.
+Interested in what we’ve done and what we hope to do?
 Check out our Building for the Future Campaign.learn more about our plans for the future

 See how you can get involved and utilize your time, talents and resources.

-In addition to residence facilities, courses and lectures, Chesterton House offers pre-orientation programs for incoming students.
+In addition to residential facilities, courses, and lectures, Chesterton House offers pre-orientation programs for incoming students.
 Find links to resources for students below.

 Gilbert Keith Chesterton (1874-1936) was one of the most brilliant and prolific writers of all time.
 This British journalist’s 100 books, 200 short stories, and over 4000 newspaper essays include history, philosophy, theology, economics, social commentary, and literary criticism.
 His best known works include Orthodoxy, The Man Who Was Thursday, and the beloved Father Brown detective stories.
 Chesterton’s balance of wit and wisdom with humor and humility makes his style as unforgettable as his person.
 According to one description, Chesterton “weighed about 300 pounds, usually had a cigar in his mouth, and walked around wearing a cape and a crumpled hat, tiny glasses pinched to the end of his nose, swordstick in hand, laughter blowing through his moustache.”* For his ability to make others both think and laugh at the same time, he was greatly admired even among debating opponents such as George Bernard Shaw, who called him a “colossal genius.”
 One of the most quoted writers in the English language, Chesterton was a defender of the poor, of the amateur, of common sense, and of Christian faith.
 First a Unitarian, later an Anglican, and finally a Catholic, Chesterton wrote with broad appeal.
 His works inspired Mohandas Gandhi to challenge British colonial rule in India, and C.S.
 Lewis to become a Christian.
 Chesterton attended art school but never went to college. *Dale Ahlquist, American Chesterton Society